hgrif/cookiecutter-ds-python/README.md

-environment-update  Update the environment in case of changes to dependencies git                 Initialize a git repository html                Compile the current draft into html kernel              Install the notebook kernel manually (must be run from inside the conda environment) notebooks           Run notebooks paper               Compile the current draft into pdf, html, and latex pdf                 Compile the current draft into pdf revision            Compile the draft and texdiff with previous draft scripts             Run any necessary scripts tex                 Compile the current draft into tex
+environment-update  Update the environment in case of changes to dependencies git                 Initialize a git repository html                Compile the current draft into html kernel              Install the notebook kernel manually (must run inside the conda environment) notebooks           Run notebooks paper               Compile the current draft into pdf, html, and latex pdf                 Compile the current draft into pdf response            Build a point-by-point response to article reviewers (template in .pandoc/) revision            Compile the draft and texdiff with previous draft scripts             Run any necessary scripts submission          Build the draft and tag the version as submitted tex                 Compile the current draft into tex
 ```